Ilya Ilf: Biography

+Iliya Ilf (born Faynzilberg) was born on October 15, 1897, in Odessa, he was the third of four sons of Ariye Benjamin Faynzilberg and his wife Mindle Aronovna Faynzilberg (née Kotlova).
+The family moved from Boguslav to Odessa before Ilf's birth.
 His father was a Jewish bank clerk.
 He graduated from a technical school in 1913 and held various positions, including time at the telephone company and a military plant.
-After the Revolution, he began working as a journalist, editing several humor magazines, and joined the Odesa Union of Poets.
+After the Russian Revolution, he began working as a journalist, editing several humor magazines, and joined the Odessa Union of Poets.

 In 1923, he relocated to Moscow and took employment at the newspaper Gudok (roughly "Toot!", meaning the locomotive horn noise), a publication for railway workers.
 His contributions consisted mostly of satirical pieces.
 It was there that he met his writing partner, Petrov.
 In 1928, they were both let go, due to staff reductions, but they were able to find work at Chudak, a literary journal that provided a start for many Soviet writers and artists.
 From 1932 to 1937, they also wrote pieces for major publications such as Pravda, Literaturnaya Gazeta and Krokodil.
 Ilf also had a passion for photography, but this was not fully appreciated until years after his death, when his daughter discovered his photograph albums.